 Toilets with lift access, if required, are located on each floor of the Town Hall.
-A water dispenser is available on the first floor and a vending machine selling hot and cold drinks is located on the ground floor.
+A water dispenser is available on the first floor.

 Evacuation Procedures

 Evacuate the building using the nearest available exit.
 Make your way to the assembly area in the car park in St Runwald Street behind the Town Hall.
 Do not re-enter the building until the Town Hall staff advise you that it is safe to do so.